eirinikos/javascript-snacks/anagrams/anagrams-server.md

 * request anagrams in a specific language
 * request anagrams of a specific length or range of lengths
 * request up to some given number of anagrams

-In regards to user input, the anagrams server will adhere to the same guidelines described in the [anagrams library](../anagrams-library.js); i.e., it will be case-insensitive and ignore spaces and punctuation.

 Below is some narrative documentation about how people might use this hypothetical service.